SammySame/Resume/README.md

 [Example config](javascript/dimension-stacking-config.json) <br>
 Minecraft is a 3D sandbox game with a huge modding community.
-Thanks to the [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs) I utilized JavaScript to make changes to various base game mechanics. <br>
+Thanks to the [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs) I utilized JavaScript to make changes to various base game mechanics.
 In this instance, I created a system for moving between in-game dimensions.
 Because the ability to teleport a player who is riding an entity is non-existent in the base game, I have created a completely custom solution.